-Our Five Most Popular UK Cars To Buy
+Our Five Most Popular Used Cars To Buy

 The used car market is full of superb vehicles.
 The majority of which can be purchased for a very reasonable price, ensuring the most for your money.
 Reliability in a used car is ultimately what buyers search for.
 Therefore Japanese & German cars are invariably coming out top of the list.

 Here we have listed five of the most popular cars on the UK market, this is purely our writer opinion, we hope you agree with the choice.

 The Toyota Avensis Verso has been unanimously voted the best-used car in many polls & also with the title of Used Car of the Year 2008.
 It has been noted ultimately for its undoubted reliability.
 The Verso is a seven-seater MPV.
 As with most MPV's, it's not exhilarating to drive, however, it is quiet, comfortable, safe, spacious & reliable value for money.
 The Avensis Verso has firm suspension, better than many of its competitors.
 There are 2 trims available, the basic models even have climate control, a CD player, remote central locking, front and back electric windows & no less than 6 airbags.
 The T-Spirit model adds alloy wheels, roof rails & a DVD player with two headrest-mounted screens at extra costs.

 The Avensis Verso has a really good engine, but don't expect any thrills as there is enough power to this heavyweight around, not provide a sporty drive.
 You can expect to achieve around 43.5mpg, which isn't bad to be fair.

 The insurance for the Avensis Verso is reasonable coming in at band 8 or 9 depending on whether you buy the diesel or petrol MPV.
 When it comes to used car warranty